Buch, Englisch, 285 Seiten, Format (B × H): 170 mm x 241 mm, Gewicht: 663 g

 Verlag: Springer

-This volume reviews present sources and levels of pollution in the Gulf, assesses their causes and effects on biota and ecosystems, and identifies gaps and obstacles currently preventing an effective integrated transboundary management of the marine and coastal resources.
+This volume reviews present sources and levels of pollution in The Gulf, assesses their causes and effects on biota and ecosystems, and identifies preventive and remedial measures reducing levels of pollution and mitigating adverse impacts.
+It is supported by UNESCO, Doha.

 Zielgruppe